-One of the most well-known concepts of photographic composition is The Rule of Thirds that can help you take interesting and balanced shots.
+One of the most well-known concepts of photographic composition is The Rule of Thirds which can help you take interesting and balanced shots.

 Another way to have unique and outstanding compositions is to absorb the idea of minimalism.
-Lots of photographers fit in far too much subjects into a picture, making it a right composition.
-Try the less is moreapproach; no need to zoom in to focus on your subject, rather, have your main subject to occupy only a portion of the whole frame.
+Lots of photographers fit far too many subjects into a picture, making it a right composition.
+Try the less is more approach; no need to zoom in to focus on your subject, rather, have your main subject to occupy only a portion of the whole frame.
 You’ll be surprised at your results.

-Change perspective of looking at your subject; trying taking shots from different angles, different heights and positions.
-A subject will have a totally different composition when you change from an eye level shot to a ground level one.
+Change your perspective of looking at your subject; try taking shots from different angles, different heights and positions.
+A subject will have a totally different composition when you change from an eye-level shot to a ground-level one.
 Experiment with different viewpoints until you find the best for your particular situation.

 9. Having a Flash Too Bright or No Flash At All

-A camera’s flash is one of those things that can be tricky, even for the experienced photographers.
+A camera’s flash is one of those things that can be tricky, even for experienced photographers.

-One of the common mistakes that people make is never to use flash for their snaps.
+One of the most common mistakes photographers make is never to use flash for their snaps.
 This is mainly because they do not understand when they should be using the flash.
 A proper flash – note the emphasis on proper – can open up a new world of opportunities for you.